Analytic Number Theory -- Distribution of the Primes

 Robert Lemke Oliver.
 The book is in progress, will be continuously edited over the course of the semester, and will be made freely available online to all students.

-Homework : Homeworks will be assigned regularly and posted either here or to Microsoft Teams.
+roughly every two weeks.
 Collaboration is encouraged, but you are responsible for writing up your own solutions.
 Roughly speaking, this means that you should not be looking at someone else's solution when writing up your own.

 Optional discussion sections to talk about the homework problems will be organized at least occasionally, if there is sufficient interest.

-Grading scale: You are guaranteed at least the following grades: A = 75+, B+ = 70+, B = 60+, C+ = 50+, C = 40+, D = 30+.
+Grading : Grading is based exclusively on homeworks.
+You are guaranteed at least the following grades: A = 75+, B+ = 70+, B = 60+, C+ = 50+, C = 40+, D = 30+.
 Students who have passed the comprehensive exam may arrange a reduced workload with their advisor's permission.

 Contacting me :